What is: Tokyo ESP

-Tokyo ESP is an anime based on the manga of the same name by Hajime Segawa, which combines elements of action, fantasy and science fiction.
-The story takes place in Tokyo, where everyday life is interrupted by a series of supernatural events.
-The plot revolves around a young girl named Rinka Urushiba, who, after an unexpected encounter with a flying fish, gains extraordinary abilities.
-These abilities place her in a world full of people with special powers, known as “ESPers”.
-The anime explores themes such as the struggle between good and evil, the morality of powers and the consequences of having abilities that go beyond human understanding.
+Tokyo ESP is an anime based on the manga of the same name by Hajime Segawa, combining elements of action, fantasy, and science fiction.
+The story is set in Tokyo, where everyday life is disrupted by a series of supernatural events.
+The plot revolves around a young woman named Rinka Urushiba, who, after an unexpected encounter with a flying fish, gains extraordinary abilities.
+These abilities place her in a world filled with people with special powers, known as "ESPers."
+The anime explores themes such as the struggle between good and evil, the morality of powers, and the consequences of possessing abilities beyond human comprehension.

 Anime Production